 But I have the same question: Why bother?
 Why he still needs YOUR money?
 Meager $39 for his reports?

 Here is the link to the customers' reviews of his newsletter.

-The new newsletters are created on a daily basis and are rotated among publishers on a daily basis as well.
+The new newsletters are created daily and are rotated among publishers daily as well.
 Then, the flashy names of the newsletters pop up in your email inbox:

 Dean Jenkins, Follow Me Trades

 Eric Wilkinson, Pro Trader Strategies

 Todd Gordon, TradingAnalysis